 Skip to content

-Oklahoma Plumbing License: How to Become a Plumber in OK
+Oklahoma Plumbing License: How to Become a Certified Plumber in OK

-Plumbers bring in an average salary of $47,475 in Oklahoma, while those with more experience average nearly $53,000.
-Plus, you stand to earn even more than that if you start your own plumbing business
+Strong demand also drives higher earning potential.
+Plumbers in Oklahoma earn an average salary of $58,369 in Oklahoma, with experienced professionals commonly earning between $60,000 and $80,000.
+You stand to earn even more than that if you start your own plumbing business

 In this guide, we’ll cover the key things you need to know about becoming a licensed plumber in Oklahoma.